postsharp/Metalama.Samples/examples/README.md

 # Commented Examples

-This chapter shows a few examples that demonstrate how to use Metalama.
+This chapter presents several examples that demonstrate how to use Metalama.
 Each example is designed as a tutorial, progressively introducing features of growing complexity.
 You can use these examples to support your learning process.

 | Example                               | Description                                                                                                     |
 |---------------------------------------|-----------------------------------------------------------------------------------------------------------------|